 4) The investment process also excludes companies with a direct or indirect association with manufacturing or distributing Controversial Weapons and Civilian Firearms as identified by the third party data provider.
 The data provider deems a company to be indirectly associated through ownership of a subsidiary that is directly associated with controversial weapons and civilian firearms development or distribution.

 The portfolios’ investment strategies are implemented through an investment process that annually refreshes the ESG scores and, on a monthly basis, updates the exclusion data upon which CIM makes its investment decisions.

-What policy do we use to assess the good governance practices of investee companies?
+What policy does CIM use to assess the good governance practices of investee companies?

 - The good governance practices of the investee companies are considered in the investment due diligence process.
-Our determination of whether an investee company follows good governance practices is based upon a rating produced by a third party ESG data provider.
+CIM’s determination of whether an investee company follows good governance practices is based upon a rating produced by a third party ESG data provider.

 - The third party data provider has a methodology which is used to specifically evaluate the governance structures, practices, and behaviour of companies and their ability to build sustainable, long-term value that can be delivered to shareholders and other stakeholders in a fair and transparent manner.